The minimum degree requirements include an approved schedule of nine courses numbers 100 or above.

 By the end of the first year, students must obtain the consent of a computer science faculty member to serve as adviser and dissertation committee chair.

 The mentoring, training, and evaluation of teaching fellows is an ongoing and important component of the graduate program.
-Students normally teach one course per year, beginning as graders of problem sets and assignments, then move progressively to higher levels of involvement with teaching in courses across the curriculum.
+Students normally teach one course per semester, beginning as graders of problem sets and assignments, then move progressively to higher levels of involvement with teaching in courses across the curriculum.
 They participate in the design and delivery of course lectures and each year, under the guidance of their faculty, they present several lectures.
 Whether students are preparing for an academic and research career or an industry position, the teaching fellow experience is valuable training in course preparation and technical communication.

 Thesis Committee and Proposal